 11. Close your eyes and appreciate how the dress feels.
 Is the tulle itchy?
 Is the layering too heavy to dance in?
 Maybe the mesh sleeves don’t provide enough movement for your best “raise the roof” dance moves.

-I didn’t have the tears-down-my-cheeks-jumping-up-and-down-while-clapping-my-hands reaction.
+I personally didn’t have the tears-down-my-cheeks-jumping-up-and-down-while-clapping-my-hands reaction.

 Did I secretly hate the other bride’s entourage of girls who were squealing with satisfaction sharing overwhelming “oohs” and “ahhs”, holding up signs like “love it!” or “this is the one”?
 Yes.
 Ohhhhh, undoubtedly yes.

 Was I jealous that that bride got to have her entire bridal party share the special experience?
 Um, duh.
-With 9 bridesmaids who all live in different states, I went shopping 3 different times by myself, and 4 times when my mom was visiting. #WeddingDressSelfiesAreIncrediblyHardToDo
+With 9 bridesmaids who all lived in different states, I went shopping 3 different times by myself, and 4 times when my mom was visiting. #WeddingDressSelfiesAreIncrediblyHardToDo

 Was I totally baffled at how the last frumpy dress I tried on looked like a million bucks on the bride next to me?
 Uh huh.

 Did I use the phrase, “I don’t hate it” more times than I can count?
 You betcha.
 I think the following facial expressions have proven that my Poker face is terrible.
+(Please don’t blackmail me with these photos, I’m just trying to make a point!)

 Was I totally off-put by those darn alligator clips on the back of the dress and completely clueless as to how I was supposed to feel pretty with them on?
 Yuuuuuup.